-- Decide which two sequences you want to align.
-The sequences can be any length (DNASTAR has successfully aligned protein sequences up to 35,000 bases in length), but both must belong to the same category: DNA/RNA or protein.
-If one sequence is significantly longer than the other, use drag & drop in the Sequences view or Overview to organize them such that the longer sequence is above the shorter sequence. - Select the two sequences and choose Align > Pairwise or right-click on the selection and choose Align Pairwise.
+- 1. Add sequences to the project. - 2.
+Decide which two sequences you want to align.
+A typical workflow is to first perform a multiple alignment, then build a phylogenetic tree, then choose two adjacent sequences to compare. - 3.
+From any view, select the two sequences you wish to align.
+The sequences can vary in length, but both must belong to the same category: DNA/RNA or protein.
+If one sequence is significantly longer than the other, use drag & drop in the Sequences view or Overview to organize them such that the longer sequence is above the shorter sequence. - 4.
+Choose Align > Pairwise or right-click on the selection and choose Align Pairwise to launch the Align Pairwise dialog.